ga4gh/va-spec/docs/source/introduction.rst

    **Legend** Classes and attributes needed for ClinGen's Variant Pathogneicity Profile are identified and extracted into the GKS Core-IM subset (which will include additional elements needed to support other implementation profiles being created by other Driver Projects sich as VICC and MAVEdb)

-**GKS Domain Entity Models** represent the biological and clinical entities that Variant Annotations are about, and serve as subjects, objects, and qualifiers of VA Statements (Genes, Conditions, Therapeutic Procedures).
+**3. GKS Domain Entity Models** represent the biological and clinical entities that Variant Annotations are about, and serve as subjects, objects, and qualifiers of VA Statements (Genes, Conditions, Therapeutic Procedures).
 These classes ``EXTEND`` the GKS Core-IM to support VA Profile definitions.

 .. _domain-entities-from-core-im:

 .. figure:: images/domain-entities-from-core-im.png